 - Warren Grant Magnuson Clinical Center - NIH (2003), Nuclear Medicine

-- Metabolic imaging of copper metabolism imbalance in Wilson's disease, Alzheimer's disease, and traumatic brain injury
+- Positron Emission Tomography of altered copper fluxes in Wilson's disease, Alzheimer's disease, and traumatic brain injury with copper-64 chloride

 - Ectopic Thyroid Tissue in the Mediastinum Characterized by Histology and Functional Imaging with I-123 SPECT/CT.